 Przewalski’s Horse, Wapiti, Long-tailed Ground Squirrel, Siberian Marmot, Mongolian and Midday Gerbils, Long-tailed Dwarf Hamster, Striped Dwarf Hamster, Mongolian Silver Vole, Reed Vole, Northern Red-sided Vole, Red Fox, Corsac Fox, Steppe Polecat, Wolf.

 The World’s Best Mammalwatching

 No matter where you live I can guarantee it is going to feel crowded compared to the glorious emptiness of Mongolia.
-The world’s most sparesely populated country might be light on human, but it is rich in mammals, with Snow Leopards, Saiga and most of the planet’s few remaining wild Bactrian Camels.
+The world’s most sparsely populated country might be light on humasn, but it is rich in other mammals, with Snow Leopards, Saiga and most of the planet’s few remaining wild Bactrian Camels.
 A trip deep into the Gobi Desert, with Tumen and Oyunaa, is one hell of an adventure.
 I went in 2016.
 Not only have you got a good chance of seeing camels, you should also see a plethora of very cool small mammals including the superbly ridiculous Long-eared Jerboa.
 See more of the World’s Best Mammalwatching.

 Mongolia, 2022: Daan Drukker, 4 weeks & 46 species including Pallas’s Cat, Saiga, Argali and Wild Camel.

 Mongolia, 2022: Karl Van Ginderdeuren, 17 days & 19 species including Steppe Polecat, Pallas’s Cat and Snow Leopard.

 Mongolia, 2019: Paul Carter, 4 weeks & 46 species including Saiga, Steppe Zokor and Zaisan Mole Vole.
 Great report!